christianb93/k8s-on-openstack/README.md

 ssh -t network "source k8s-openrc ; openstack server ssh --identity=os-default-key --login=ubuntu --public master"
 ```

 for the master (and similarly for worker1 and worker2).
+Note that it might take a couple of minutes for the instances to become available and to fully complete their startup procedure.

 Now let us run the actual Kubernetes installation: